Could your health benefit by losing weight?

 Step 1: Understand the basics.

-Those health issues are serious and can be deadly – 1 in 3 Americans are obese?
+The health issues mentioned above are serious and can be deadly – 1 in 3 Americans are obese?
 That’s a lot of people with their health at risk.
 So what does obese mean anyway?

 Defining Overweight and Obesity